bolcom/hive_compared_bq/README.md

 The "count comparison" step (see description of the algorithm to know more about the steps) does not do any complex computation, so skew is annoying but should not be a very big issue.<br/>
 However, the "SHA1 comparison" step launches some heavy queries, and skew can mean a huge difference.<br/>
 In our algorithm, skew is determined by the skew in the distribution of the GroupBy column.
-This is why the selection of this column in the first step of the program is crucial, and that it can mean a huge different if you specify yourself a column that has a good distribution.<br/>
+This is why the selection of this column in the first step of the program is crucial, and that it can mean a huge difference if you specify yourself a column that has a good distribution.<br/>
 For the above reasons, a skew detection is done during the "count comparison" step.
 In case a "groupBy value" appears in more than 40 000 rows (you may change this default value with the option '--skew-threshold'), then this groupBy value will be registered and a warning message like this will appear:
 ```
 Some important skew (threshold: %i) was detected in the Group By column x.
 The top values are: